bomonike/azure-chatgbt/README.md

 *	<tt>scripts/.vscode</tt> to hold yml files to configure Kubernetes
 *	<tt>terraform</tt> to hold IaC (Infrastructure as Code) to automate creation of resources

+ATTIBUTION: This repo is adapted from Paolo's <a target="_blank" href="https://github.com/paolosalvatori/aks-openai-chainlit-terraform/">github</a> as referenced <a target="_blank" href="https://techcommunity.microsoft.com/t5/fasttrack-for-azure/create-an-azure-openai-langchain-chromadb-and-chainlit-chat-app/ba-p/4024070createdJan8-2024">in his blog</a>.

 <hr />